 This all natural goat milk bar soap offers ground coffee for your scrubbing pleasure.
 It also contains activated charcoal, white kaolin clay and cocoa powder.
 These bars have a very light coffee aroma thanks to the coffee seed oil in this recipe.

-The rich, creamy milk in this batch is brought to you by the hard working Nigerian Dwarf goats at Cross the Creek Farm.
+The rich, creamy milk in this batch is brought to you by a local Nigerian Dwarf goat herd in Tallassee, Tennessee.

-Ingredients: Avocado Oil, Coconut Oil, Goat Milk, Mango Butter, Lye, Olive Oil, Grapeseed Oil, Castor Oil, Water, Coffee Seed Oil, Activated Charcoal Powder, Cocoa Powder, White Kaolin Clay, Ground Coffee
+Ingredients: Avocado Oil, Coconut Oil, Mango Butter, Water, Lye, Olive Oil, Goat Milk, Coffee Seed Oil, Grapeseed Oil, Castor Oil, Activated Charcoal Powder, Cocoa Powder, White Kaolin Clay, Ground Coffee

 Use and care: